jpbrs/Comptia-Security-/JasonDion.md

 9. IP Theft é INTELLECTUAL PROPERTY THEFT
 10. **A Golden Ticket attack** is when an attacker has complete and unrestricted access to an entire domain — all computers, files, folders, and most importantly, the access control system itself.
 11. **Double File Extension**.
 Adversaries may abuse a double extension in the filename as a means of masquerading the true file type.
 A file name may include a secondary file type extension that may cause only the first extension to be displayed (ex: File. txt.exe may render in some views as just File. txt )
+12. **Dereferencing** é quando um ponteiro é desreferenciado e aponta para outra parte da memória.
+This is where the programmer is dereferencing a portion of memory that’s being used by that application, except in this case there’s nothing at that memory address to dereference and the application crashes.
+13. In both cases (trusted boot and the measured boot), the basic flow starts with the TPM performing a measurement of the BIOS/EFI layer.
+After measuring the BIOS/EFI layer, the next layer (firmware) is measured.
+In this case, the resulting hash is combined with the previous hash (which was stored in the PCR slot) and then also stored in a PCR slot.
+The process continues until all the layers involved in the process have been measured and the hashes' results have been stored.
+14. Iris recognition looks at the unique patterns in the iris.
+Because the iris is visible, the process of enrolling and identifying people is simple.
+A retinal scan looks at the complex network of vessels that supply the retina with blood.
+A special scanning device is used to shoot a beam of light into the eye.
+To enroll, a person must be positioned very close to the scanner – much closer than for iris recognition.